Table of Contents

 For cellular respiration to work, the enzyme must be able to collide with the substrate (the reacting molecule that binds to the enzyme) in the correct orientation.
 Enzymes have a specific part in their structure that selectively binds with the substrate.
 This part is called the active site.

 Co-enzymes are sometimes required to complete the reaction.
 They are small molecules that link to enzymes and are essential in enzymatic activity.
-An example of a redox reaction that involves an enzyme is shown in the figure below.

 In the process shown above, an energy rich molecule attaches itself to the active site of the enzyme.
 Also the coenzyme NAD+ attaches itself to another site in the enzyme surface.
 The whole process involves oxidation of the substrate and the reduction of the coenzyme NAD+ to NADH.